Kuzmenko scores in SO to give Canucks 4-3 win over Flames - WHIZ News

 CALGARY, Alberta (AP) — Andrei Kuzmenko scored the only goal of the shootout and the Vancouver Canucks beat the Calgary Flames 4-3 Wednesday night for their sixth straight road win.

-Bo Horvat, Conor Garland and Sheldon Dries scored in regulation for the Canucks.
+Bo Horvat, Conor Garland and Sheldon Dries scored in regulation for the Canucks who gave up an early two-goal lead and had to come back to tie the score.
 Nils Hoglander had two assists and Spencer Martin stopped 35 shots to improve to 9-3-1.

+“I was proud of the way we played tonight,” Horvat said.
+“It’s a tough building to come into, they got a good team over there.
+Obviously, I’d like to not give up a two-goal lead but at the same time we didn’t panic.
+In previous games or early in the year, we might have a little panic in our game, Dries scored a big goal and I thought we did a good job after that, kind of limiting their Grade-As.
+Overall, it was a great game and Marty was fantastic.”

 Mikael Backlund, Andrew Mangiapane and Trevor Lewis scored for Calgary, which lost its fourth straight overall — third straight beyond regulation — and fell to 6-1-1 in its last eight at home.
 Dillon Dube had two assists and Jacob Markstrom finished with 24 saves.